cmwhitehead1/basic-microservice-app/README.md

 Make sure you have a "posts.com" pointing to your localhost in your host file.

-** Very basic, not suitable for production..
+** Very basic architecture, not suitable for production..